emmatz-pattersonvf/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to bugs and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write clear, concise, and readable code that even a beginner can understand.
+Avoid unnecessary complexity and strive for elegance in your solutions.
+Remember, code is read far more often than it is written, so make it easy to read and maintain."

+In essence, prioritize clarity and simplicity in your programming, as it enhances the long-term usability and adaptability of your code.
+Complex code may solve a problem quickly, but it can lead to difficulties in debugging, updating, and collaboration.
+Hence, strive to find the balance between functionality and understandability.